vinutmaradur/Movie_Recommendation_System/README.md

 3. Movie Title 3
 ```

+4. The app will be available in your browser at `http://localhost:8501`.

-## Contributing
+## Jupyter Notebooks

-Contributions are welcome!
-If you have any suggestions or improvements, feel free to fork this repository and create a pull request.
-Please make sure to follow the code of conduct and adhere to the project's coding standards.
+You can explore the data and build the recommendation models using the Jupyter Notebooks available in the `notebooks/` folder.

+### Notebooks Included:
+- **data_exploration.ipynb**: This notebook explores the movie datasets and performs initial data cleaning and preprocessing.
+- **model_building.ipynb**: This notebook demonstrates how the recommendation models are built and tested.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

-## Acknowledgements
+## Acknowledgments

-- The kaggle dataset is provided by GroupLens Research.
+- Movie dataset sourced from [kaggle](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata)
+- Streamlit for interactive web app development
-- The system leverages several libraries for data science, machine learning, and web development.
+- scikit-learn for machine learning algorithms

 The file for similarity.pkl is provided below download
 [Download File](https://drive.google.com/file/d/1G9dQO6tn1rrNJgi5LZyXpanJdBQlGyVk/view?usp=sharing)